UtrechtUniversity/ricgraph/docs/ricgraph_install_configure.md

 ### Download Ricgraph

+To you use the [Ricgraph Makefile](#ricgraph-makefile), this will be done automatically while creating a Python virtual environment (see the following section).

 You can choose two types of downloads for Ricgraph:

 * The latest released version.
 Go to the